Today we’re going to share some tips on how to keep your progression going when you can’t train in the gym.

 Some time off the mat can be great to focus on building your game plan.
 A good way to start with this is to write down your favourite or most successful position and figure out transitions from there.
 This is a brilliant way to find holes in your game and troubleshoot.
 It’s also an excellent chance to explore different positions and techniques and compile some questions for your coach.

-Whether you are a seasoned member of T45 Jiu-Jitsu or an absolute beginner, your diet plays a critical role in your performance and adaptability to training.
 It’s not just macros like protein, fat, and carbs that impact your body’s ability to train.
 Micronutrients including iron, B vitamins and vitamin C can have a real impact on your energy levels and are critical to maintaining healthy body function.

 We use cookies to ensure that we give you the best experience on our website.
 Read cookies policy.